Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Enginefire L
 Enginefire R
 Scaled larger on Z with throttle, disappear if too small.

-Mach Vapor
-Particle System that appears when you are going approximately mach 1.

-G Vapor L
-G Vapor R
-Particle system that appears when pulling Gs.

-Wing Trail L
-Wing Trail R
-Trail renderers that start emitting when you pull enough Gs.
-Located on the wing tips.

-Trail Gs
-How many Gs you have to pull before wing trails starts appearing.

 Max Gs
 amount of Gs at which you will take damage if you go past.
 You take damage of 15 per second per G above MaxGs.
 This is what hurts you when you crash too.